The Best Energy Efficient Renovations for Lafayette Homeowners

 Upgrading Home Insulation Creates the Most Immediate Impact

 Too many Lafayette homes still operate with insulation standards from decades ago.
 The climate has changed, energy costs have changed, and the demands on a household system have changed.
-Insulation is the first and most powerful renovation a homeowner can invest in because it affects everything: HVAC performance, indoor comfort, humidity control, and long-term structural protection.
+According to home improvement services in Lafayette, insulation is the first and most powerful renovation a homeowner can invest in because it affects everything: HVAC performance, indoor comfort, humidity control, and long-term structural protection.

 Attic insulation in particular makes a dramatic difference.
 Hot Louisiana summers push attic temperatures beyond 120 degrees, and without proper insulation, that heat transfers straight into the living areas.
 Adding modern insulation, increasing R-values, and sealing air leaks stop the constant battle between outdoor heat and indoor cooling.
 This single upgrade reduces energy waste more effectively than almost any other renovation.